simolus3/kart/README.md

 You can now compile a set of test cases with `./gradlew integration_tests:generateTextDescription`.

-### Quickly compiling a file
+### Compiling and running a file

 Create a folder called `example` in this directory, then run `Main.kt` in `kotlin2kernel`, passing the stdlib location from the setup step as parameter.
 This will compile all Kotlin sources in `example` into `output.dill`, which can then be run in Dart.

+For some input files that work, see `integration_tests/cases/`.

+The generated Kernel files can be run similar to regular Dart files:
+Just use `dart --null-safety output.dill`

 #### dart2js

-Note: At the moment our Kernel files crash dart2js for reasons I don't understand.

 To further compile a Kernel file to JavaScript with `dart2js`, a matching Dart platform needs to be linked.
-To do that, run `dart kart_support/tool/link_stdlib.dart <file> js`.
+To do that, run `dart kart_support/tool/link_stdlib.dart <output.dill> js`.
 If you want to run the generated file in node, use `js-server` instead of `js` in the end.

-Finally, run `dart2js <file_linked.dill>`.
+Finally, run `dart2js <output_linked.dill>`.

 ### Viewing generated Dart

 To view a generated `.dill` file in text form, you can run `dart kart_support/tool/kernel_to_text.dart < file.dill`.
-To run such file, just use `dart --null-safety file.dill`.

 ### Project structure

-For now, the project consists of two main modules: `kernel` is used to create `.dill` files in Kotlin.
+For now, the project consists of two main modules:
+`kernel` is used to read, write and transform `.dill` files in Kotlin.
 `kotlin2kernel` is the main compiler, which transforms Kotlin IR to Kernel components.